dannychuica/HR-chatbot/README.md

 ## Sample questions and answers
 ![Sample questions and answers](sample.png)
 1. What will an organization of the Government of British Columbia do if an employee got health problems?
-2. Which HR policy document talks abpout occupational safety and health?
+2. Which HR policy document talks about occupational safety and health?
+3. What is the role of political staff?